lynl7130/DeepL_Baby/courses/cs231n/Lecture_7.md

 -------------------------------------------------------------------------
 top: more specific
 bottom: more generic
 ```
 ### Transfer learning with CNNs is pervasive!
 It's the norm, not an exception.
-Don't start from scratch! start from one pretrained on ImageNet!
+Don't start from scratch! start from pretrained ones!

 ### Takeaway for your projects and beyond:
 Have some dataset of interest but it has < ~1M images?
 1. Find a very large dataset that has similar data, train a big ConvNet there.
 2. Transfer learn to your dataset.

 * Deep learning frameworks provide a "Model Zoo" of pretrained models so you don't need to train your own.